-compliance office at management level or development of policies and procedures for record retention. • Requirements for an independent audit function, training in new techniques and trends in ML and FT, and screening procedures for new employees are only enforceable on the licensees of the CBB and the Supervisor of Insurance. compliance officer at management level and develop policies and procedures for record retention. • Requirements for an independent audit function, training in new techniques and trends in ML and FT, and screening procedures for new employees should be extended from the licensees of the CBB and the Supervisor of Insurance to all financial institutions.
-Section 19(1) places a requirement on a financial institution to develop and implement internal policies, procedures and controls to combat money laundering and financing of terrorism.
-Policies and procedures relate to all aspects of the AML/CFT program, including record retention.
 Powers of onsite inspection to determine compliance with the MLFTA are found at section 31.
 See actions undertaken regarding enforcement as listed at Recommendation 5.
-Revisions to the regulatory Guidelines are in the process of being finalized.
 16.DNFBP - R.13-15 & 21 NC The requirements of Recommendations 13 to 15, 17 and 21 are not adequately applied to DNFBPS not licensed by the CBB.
-The authorities should take measures to ensure that the requirements of Recommendations 13 to 15, 17 and 21 are applied to DNFBPS not licensed by the CBB. • Section 4 of the MLFTA, 2010 explicitly states that the Act applies to non-financial business entities and professions as set out in the Third Schedule.
+The authorities should take measures to ensure that the requirements of Recommendations 13 to 15, 17 and 21 are applied to DNFBPS not licensed by the CBB.
+The proposed AML sector guidelines will remedy this deficiency.
+The discussion on the formulation of the guidelines for various sectors has commenced.
+Section 4 of the MLFTA, 2011 explicitly states that the Act applies to non-financial business entities and professions as set out in the Third Schedule.
 Part IV establishes duties of financial institutions and non-financial business entities and professionals as it relates to Recommendations 13, 14, 15 and 17.
 Also, see response to Recommendation 12, regarding international corporate and trust service providers.
-17.Sanctions LC • The Securities Commission and the Registrar of Co-operative Societies have no administrative power to institute sanctions for AML/CFT breaches. • The Securities Commission and the Registrar of Co-operative Societies should be given the administrative power to institute sanctions for AML/CFT breaches.
-Section 37 of the MLFTA, 2010 states at subsections: (2)"Without prejudice to the powers and functions of a regulatory authority under any
+The ICTSPA was passed as No. 5 of 2011.
+17.Sanctions LC The Securities Commission and the Registrar of Co-operative Societies have no administrative power to institute sanctions for AML/CFT breaches.
+The Securities Commission and the Registrar of Co-operative Societies should be given the administrative power to institute sanctions for AML/CFT breaches.
+Section 37 of the MLFTA, 2011 states at subsections: (2)"Without prejudice to the powers and functions of a regulatory authority under any other law, for the purpose of discharging its